w3c/wai-website/pages/about/update.md

 <!--
 * **Natural Language Interface Accessibility User Requirements ("NAUR")** is a Working Draft.
 A natural language interface is a user interface in which the user and the system communicate via a natural (human) language.
 The user provides input as sentences via speech or other input, and the system generates responses as sentences delivered by speech, text, or another modality.
 [About NAUR](https://www.w3.org/blog/2021/10/natural-language-interface-accessibility-user-requirements-call-for-review/), [NAUR Editor's Draft](https://w3c.github.io/naur/)  _[APA WG, Research TF]_
 -->

-* **Collaboration Tools Accessibility User Requirements ("CTAUR")** is a Working Draft.
-It describes user needs in tools that provide support for one or more specific collaborative features.
-These features include real-time editing of content by multiple authors, the use of comments or annotations, and revision control.
-[CTAUR Editor's Draft](https://w3c.github.io/ctaur/)  _[APA WG, Research TF]_

 * **How People with Disabilities Use the Web** helps you understand user needs broadly.
 We've updated this resource and published new videos to go along with it.
 We are making minor revisions to the user stories. [[How People with Disabilities Use the Web]](/people-use-web/).